tayapro/twizy/README.md

 **CONFIG**

-The Config file contains constants and settings used throughout the tWIZY app.
+The Config files contain constants and settings used throughout the tWIZY app.
 These configurations include game settings, color schemes, and other global variables that control the tWIZY app's behavior.
 Centralizing configurations allows for easy modification and consistent access across different parts of the application.